LensApp Pro Manual

 A scrollable bar appears at the bottom of the matrix area with one icon per property.
 Tapping switches the active category — the matrix then shows only ratings for that specific property.

-Automatic Aggregation
+Weighted Aggregation

 Computed Indicator